snonux/foo.zone/gemfeed/2022-02-04-computer-operating-systems-i-use.md

 * [⇢ ⇢ ⇢ Other OSes not used any more...](#other-oses-not-used-any-more)
 * [⇢ ⇢ ⇢ Other OSes I only had a glance at...](#other-oses-i-only-had-a-glance-at)
 * [⇢ ⇢ ⇢ Other OSes which seem interesting...](#other-oses-which-seem-interesting)

-## Introduction

-This is a list of Operating Systems I currently use.
-This list is in no particular order and also will be updated over time.
-The very first operating system I used was MS-DOS (mainly for games) and the very first Unix like operating system I used was SuSE Linux 5.3.
-My first smartphone OS was Symbian on a clunky Sony Ericsson device.

 ## Fedora Linux